DraconicVision/Git-Documentation/README.md

 To both create a new branch and switch to that branch in one command do
 > git checkout -b <!--Git branch name here-->

+To delete a branch you can do
+> git branch -d <!--Branch name you wish to delete here-->
 ***
 ## Git SSH
 **Source**: *https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh*